Trim Molding Design Ideas

-Decorative trim molding can transform a room like nothing else.
-In a large room with high ceilings for instance, wide trim moldings can be the difference between a cold, cavernous effect and a warm, inviting feeling when you enter.
-Adding trim was once the norm to make these and other rooms more inviting and interesting, but that has gone by the wayside with the cost oriented approach to home building today.
+Decorative trim molding can transform the interior of a room like nothing else.
+For example, in a large room with high ceilings, using wide moldings for crown, door casings, and baseboards can make the difference between a cold and cavernous effect upon entering and a warm, cozy feeling.
+Including lots of decorative trim was once the norm for builders to make these and other rooms more inviting and interesting.
+Unfortunately this practice has gone by the wayside with the cost oriented approach to home building today.

 The possibilities for trim molding designs are only limited by your imagination and the available stock of profiles at your local lumberyard.
-While some designs may seem complex, many are made up of two or 3 pieces and can appear quite elaborate with just these basic components.
-To create a stacked design of your own first decide how wide it should be, this is usually determined by the size of a room and the height of the ceiling, more about that here.
+While some designs may seem complex, most are made up of just two or 3 pieces with the finished product appearing quite elaborate.
+To create a stacked design of your own, first decide how wide it should be.
+This is usually determined by the size of a room and the height of the ceiling, more about that here.

 Start your design with a backer board, both as a physical anchor and an inspiration for the rest of the profile.
-The backer can be a one-piece board like the milled baseboard and casing samples here, or it can be a piece of 1by surfaced lumber.
-Next, choose some shapes that will compliment any preformed profile on the backer board and the other features of the room.
+The backer can be a one-piece board like the milled baseboard and casing samples here, or it can be a 1by plank.
+Next, choose some shapes that will compliment any existing preformed profile on the backer board and the other features of the room.